 |File Explorer||Use the built in file explorer to copy important data to an external drive.
 Format the external drive either ‘ext4’ or ‘ntfs’ using the Disks or GParted programs.
 Then, copy the folders over to the extra drive.|

 |Software||For an exact backup of your entire operating system and personal folders as-is, we recommend using Clonezilla.|

-For shipping a desktop computer, we recommend using the original packaging of hard styrofoam corners only, with about 3-4 inches of space between the computer and the box.
+For shipping a desktop computer, we recommend using the original packaging of hard styrofoam.
 Using peanuts or bubble wrap is not advised if the original packaging and foam corners are used, as they allow additional forces to be applied to the computer during shipping.
 If the original packaging isn’t available, please wrap the computer in 3-4 inches of bubble wrap evenly, and package in a box just large enough for the bundle.
 Do not put the computer into a larger box with empty airspace, as it will shift rapidly during shipping and damage the computer.
 Please have the computer professionally packaged and watch while it’s being boxed.
 Do not use peanuts for packing desktop computers or servers.

-System76 is not responsible for improperly packed computers.
+System76 is not responsible for damage caused by improperly packed computers.

 Typical repairs are 3-5 business days from receipt of computer.
 We will send an update when we start on the repair, and a tracking number when we finish the repair.
 If we are backordered on parts, or a repair will take longer, we will send updates as we receive them.

 Typical return times are 3-5 business days from receipt.
 After we check the computer in and examine for damages, we will process the refund.